real

 This is a real problem.

-11. (slang) Signifying meritorious qualities or actions especially as regard the enjoyment of life, prowess at sports, or success wooing potential partners.
+11. (slang) Signifying meritorious qualities or actions, especially with regard to the enjoyment of life, prowess at competitive activities such as sports, or rizzful success wooing potential partners.

 I'm keeping it real.